28598519a/minashigo_AssetDL/README.md

 ## decrypt resource.json and calc assets url
 You can just use the final json file I provide in release.

+Note: Use Google Chrome - F12 - Console to execute it.
 ```
 function loadJs(jsUrl){
     let scriptTag = document.createElement('script');